ricardobar96/Whispers-Of-Death/README.md

 Dirty, grimy, moldy.
 <br>
 <br>
-The place where rest dozens of memories.
+The place where rest dozens of memories.🗝️
 <br>
 <br>
 Mementos 📝 of a past friendship brought you to this place.